-1.1.
-Problem description
+1.1 Problem Description

-Team-work processes may be of complex structure and long duration.
-As an example take engineering processes or therapeutical treatments which may last for several months (up to years).
+Intuitively, team-work processes are of complex structure and long duration, e.g., engineering processes or therapeutical treatments.
 Therefore changes may take place very often.
 Consequently, the team-work processes have to be rapidly adapted [1].
 However, today's WfMS lack almost totally of supporting adaptive processes.
-Either they only allow changes at the WF schema level without taking running WF instances into account (e.g., MQ Series Workflow and Vitria BusinessWare) or they propagate such WF schema changes to running WF instances without any consistency checks (e.g., Staffware).
+Either they only allow changes at the WF schema level without taking running WF instances into account1 (e.g., MQ Series Workflow and Vitria BusinessWare) or they propagate such WF schema changes to running WF instances without any consistency checks (e.g., Staffware).
 However, doing so very often leads to heavy-weight consequences like deadlocks or program crashes due to the invocation of activity components with missing input data.
-Although this fundamental problem has been recognized in the WF literature (e.g. [5, 10, 12, 21]), the suggested solutions are either too restrictive or not applicable in practice (cf. Section 6).
+Although this fundamental problem has been recognized in the WF literature (e.g., [5, 11, 13, 21]), the suggested solutions are either too restrictive or not applicable in practice (cf. Section 6).
 Thus, when applying today's WF technology we lose just the flexibility which is indispensable for team-work needs.
-To overcome this limitation, basically, we must efficiently support WF schema modifications and their propagation to running WF instances.
+To overcome the limitations of existing WfMS and research approaches, basically, we need a formal framework to support WF schema modifications and their propagation to running WF instances.
+Note that presently, almost all commercial WfMS and most of the research prototypes [5, 25] lack just this clear theoretical basis.

-A WF schema change can be propagated to a WF instance if this is not "contradictory" to its previous execution and would not cause errors or inconsistencies.
+Intuitively, a WF schema change can be propagated to a WF instance if this is not "contradictory" to its previous execution and would not cause errors or inconsistencies.
 Then this instance is said to be compliant with the modified schema.
-A straightforward solution would be to try to replay all events that have taken place during the execution of this WF instance so far on the changed WF schema as well.
+A naive solution would be to try to replay all events that have taken place during the execution of this WF instance so far on the changed WF schema as well.
 If this is possible, compliance can be guaranteed.
 Otherwise, the change is in conflict with previous instance execution.
 Apart from the fact that replaying all execution events may cause a performace penalty at the presence of a large number of WF instances this approach works well as long as no loops have to be considered.
 However, it is far too restrictive in conjunction with cyclic process structures (which are very typical for team-work processes).
 More precisely, changes that may be applied in the current state of a WF instance may be "contradictory" to previous loop iterations since the respective execution history has already logged them without taking the change into account.
 Therefore replaying this history on the changed WF schema is doomed to failure.
-To prohibit those potentially long-running instances from migrating to the new WF schema, however, is out of touch with reality.
+To prohibit those potentially long-running instances from migrating to the new WF schema is out of touch with reality.
 Furthermore, using the whole information about previous execution events is very expensive.
 Note that there are real-world applications with hundreds up to thousands of WF instances of a given WF type.
-Each of them comprises extensive execution history data (see e.g. [15]) of which much is not necessary for checking compliance.
+Each of them comprises extensive execution histories (see e.g., [16]) of which much data is totally unnecessary for checking compliance.